tmux-plugins/tmux-fpp/README.md

 In any tmux mode:

-- `i` - "inspect" for a new window with a Facebook PathPicker selection of your tty.
+- `f` - "fpp" for a new window with a Facebook PathPicker selection of your tty.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)